+The Nebraska capitol building’s beautiful mosaics, largely designed by renowned artist Hildreth Meiere, inspired the mosaic design for this license plate.
 Mosaics only work when all the pieces fit together.
 When the pieces come together in the correct position, orientation, and color, only then do we see the whole picture.
-This mosaic represents the idea of a wide variety of art forms coming together to create something wonderful.
+By using this mosaic metaphor, this license plate represents the magic when all arts are accessible to the community to create something wonderful.